 The systems of your body naturally decline as we age, and that includes your brain.
 Lapses in memory or a “slipping of the memory” can be associated with getting older.
 However, some people can even experience those types of memory lapses as early as their 20’s but it’s often not too concerning.

 However, when an older adult forgets something they tend to get slightly anxious or even alarmed.
-This is primarily due to their concerns over developing Alzheimer’s and dementia.
-Regardless, dementia and Alzheimer’s are not part of the normal brain aging process.
+This is primarily due to their concerns over developing brain fog and forgetfulness.
+Regardless, brain fog and forgetfulness are not part of the normal brain aging process.

 Here instead are some of the common issues associated with brain aging:

 - Trouble learning new things: Memorizing things can take longer.

 - Difficulty Multitasking: A reduction in processing time can make it difficult to carry on more than one task at a time.

 - Problems recalling names and numbers: The strategy of memorizing names and numbers begins to decline as early as 20.